Locations:

 Nasal corticosteroids may take at least two weeks for you to start feeling better.

-If you’re around animals a lot, your healthcare provider may recommend that you take antihistamines every day to prevent symptoms.
+If you have pets or are around animals a lot, a provider may recommend taking antihistamines every day to prevent symptoms.

 When should I see my healthcare provider?

-See your healthcare provider if you regularly have pet allergy symptoms, especially if they affect your day-to-day quality of life.
+Schedule an appointment with a healthcare provider if you have pet allergy symptoms that affect your day-to-day quality of life.
+During your appointment, you may wish to ask the following questions:

-• What specific pets or pet allergens are causing my allergy symptoms?
+• What animals are causing my allergy symptoms?

 • Should I take allergy medications every day or only when I develop symptoms?